 Access to high-speed internet is critical for remote instruction and online classes.
-While some students have decided to stay on-campus and in the East Lansing area, others have decided to return to their primary residences where internet capabilities are outside of the university’s control.
+Some students are attending classes in locations where internet capabilities are outside of the university’s control.
 If you are unable to access the internet at any time, refer to the information below.

-If you are staying on-campus or in the Lansing/East Lansing area and have any internet problems, contact:
+If you are on-campus or in the Lansing/East Lansing area and have any internet problems, contact:

 Lansing/East Lansing area

 If you don't have access to internet at your primary residence, consider these tips: